ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

   See :ref:`Berkeley Out-of-Order Machine (BOOM)` for more information.

 **CVA6 Core**
   An in-order RISC-V core written in System Verilog.
+Previously called Ariane.
   See :ref:`CVA6 Core` for more information.

 Accelerators